New B.C. petrochemical industry player in the making - BC Local News

-As B.C. and Alberta’s natural gas industry reaches out to international markets through LNG exports from the North Coast, another petrochemical business is aiming for the fast-growing Asia market.
+As B.C. and Alberta’s natural gas industry reaches out to international markets through LNG exports from the North Coast, a related petrochemical business is aiming for the fast-growing Asia market.

 Calgary-based West Coast Olefins Ltd. has applied to B.C.’s Environmental Assessment Office for an ethylene plant to operate on industrial land at Prince George.
 The $5.6 billion project would share the site with a partner to convert ethylene into polyethylene pellets for export to Asia.
 Its feedstock is natural gas liquids produced from the Montney shale that extends from northeast B.C. into northwest Alberta.